-- The city enforces the adopted Ordinance 1168 Illicit Discharge Detection and Elimination (IDDE). - The city uses Illicit Connection and Illicit Discharge Field Screening and Source Tracing Guidance Manual (Herrera Environmental Consultants, Inc.; May 2020) as guidance for its IDDE program. - The city has open communication with Pierce County in the event of a transfer of pollutants from one jurisdiction's MS4 to the other. - The city trains field employees on IDDE response procedures and to recognize and report illicit discharges.
+- The city enforces the adopted Ordinance 1168 Illicit Discharge Detection and Elimination (IDDE). - The city uses Illicit Connection and Illicit Discharge Field Screening and Source Tracing Guidance Manual (Herrera Environmental Consultants, Inc.; May 2020) as guidance for its IDDE program. - The city's IDDE program manual was overhauled in 2025 to be more comprehensive and clearer for field crews to use. - The city has open communication with Pierce County and WSDOT in the event of a transfer of pollutants from one jurisdiction's MS4 to the other. - The city trains field employees on IDDE response procedures and to recognize and report illicit discharges.
 Field crew vehicles are supplied with spill kits for immediate response. - Although Public Works employees are all trained on recognizing illicit discharges and the response procedures, crews perform official IDDE screening of the MS4 during catch basin cleaning (see Operations & Maintenance section below). - The city has emergency phone numbers posted on the city's website and distributed in outreach material that allows the public to report pollution spills, illicit discharges, or illicit dumping.
-The city responds to the calls received, clean up actions are taken as needed, and incidents are tracked in Cartegraph. - The city also allows the public to report spills, illicit discharges, or other problems using its own SeeClickFix program.
-Reports and requests are immediately uploaded into Cartegraph where Public Works staff are alerted for response. - The city notifies Ecology of known spills and key city personnel are notified to respond to spills reported to Ecology through the Environmental Report Tracking System (ERTS). - The city tracks IDDE events in GIS to identify potential hot spots or patterns. - City codes and standards have sections that address illicit discharges and civil infractions. - The city submits IDDE events to Ecology WQWebIDDE for the annual report.
+The city responds to the calls received, clean up actions are taken as needed, and incidents are tracked in Cartegraph. - The city also allows the public to report spills, illicit discharges, or other problems using its own Resident Reporter program.
+Reports and requests are immediately uploaded into Cartegraph where Public Works staff are alerted for response. - The city notifies Ecology of known spills and key city personnel are notified to respond to spills reported to Ecology through the Environmental Report Tracking System (ERTS). - The city tracks IDDE events in GIS to identify potential hot spots or patterns. - City codes and standards have sections that address illicit discharges and enforcement including civil infraction penalties. - The city submits IDDE events to Ecology WQWebIDDE for the annual report.

-Table 6 presents the work plan for the 2025 Illicit Discharge Detection and Elimination activities.
+Table 6 presents the work plan for the 2026 Illicit Discharge Detection and Elimination activities.
 These tasks were developed through an interactive process with staff from the pertinent city departments.

 Table 6.
-2025 Illicit Discharge Detection and Elimination Work Plan Task ID Task Description Lead Schedule Notes IDDE-1 Continue to implement city-wide IDDE Program and revise IDDE response, monitoring, and inspections as needed.
+2026 Illicit Discharge Detection and Elimination Work Plan

+Task ID Task Description Lead Schedule Notes IDDE-1 Continue to implement city-wide IDDE Program and revise IDDE response, monitoring, and inspections as needed.
 Engineering Ongoing program that was first developed in 2011.
+Significant update to program manual in 2025.
 IDDE-2 Use GIS/Cartograph to investigate, track, and record spills.
 Observe waterways that are affected and any hot spot areas.
 Engineering Ongoing IDDE-3 Update the adopted IDDE Ordinance that defines current IDDE response process into a standard, city-wide IDDE response and enforcement process and procedure.
 Engineering/Operations/Planning Ordinance 1168 originally adopted August 2009.
-Update by July 1, 2027.
+Update due July 1, 2027.
 IDDE-4 Coordinate with Gig Harbor Fire on firefighting foam discharges and develop post-cleanup procedures.
 Engineering/Operations/Fire Department Due December 31, 2026 and January 1, 2027 IDDE-5 Continue training field staff on the identification, investigation, termination, cleanup, and reporting of illicit discharges, improper disposal and illicit connections.
 Engineering/Operations Provide and track training for field staff as needed.
 IDDE-6 Incorporate awareness of illicit discharges into Source Control, and Public Outreach & Education programs.
 Engineering Ongoing IDDE-7 Continue to submit IDDE events to Ecology through WQWebIDDE for the Annual Report Engineering/Operations Annual Report submitted before March 31 of each year.